google/WebFundamentals/src/content/en/updates/2019/08/chromium-chronicle-5.md

 * **Don’t parse or interpret untrustworthy data using C++ in the browser process.**
 * Don’t trust the origin a renderer claims to represent.
-The browser’s RenderProcessHost can be used to get the current origin securely.
+The browser’s [RenderFrameHost][render-frame-host] can be used to get the current origin securely.

 <div class="clearfix"></div>